billkarsh/SpikeGLX/Readme/Readme_v20190413-phase3B1.txt

 Current release highlights
 --------------------------

 - In the Config dialog/imro table editor, it is now easy to specify a contiguous block of 384 electrodes centered at any position (row) along the shank.
 To decide which row you want, you can do a run with bank 0 or 1 selected, open the ShankView window, and read off the row where activity looks centered.
-Start another run an enter that row in the imro dialog.
+Start another run and enter that row in the imro dialog.

 - NI support is now extended to digital devices in the 653X DIO family.